jeline0110/GT-HAD/README.md

 ## 1. Comparison Methods:

 In addition to GT-HAD, this repo includes the implementation of the following anomaly detection methods.
-DNN-based methods (Auto-AD, LREN) are available in `GT-HAD/dnnmethods`, and non-DNN methods (RX, KIFD, 2S-GLRT, CRD, GTVLRR, PCA-TLRSR) are available in `GT-HAD/non-dnnmethods`.
+DNN-based methods (Auto-AD, LREN) are available in `GT-HAD/dnnmethods`, and non-DNN methods (RX, KIFD, 2S-GLRT, MsRFQFT, CRD, GTVLRR, PTA, PCA-TLRSR) are available in `GT-HAD/non-dnnmethods`.

 <details open>
 <summary><b>Supported Algorithms:</b></summary>